 Measuring accuracy of anomaly detection tools is a challenging task.
 The most straightforward approach is to calculate the Recall/Precision/F1 measures for the whole images (classified as GOOD or BAD, without looking at the locations of the anomalies).
-Unfortunately, such an approach is not very reliable due to several reasons, including: (1) when we have a limited number of test images (like 20), the scores will vary a lot (like Δ =5%) when just one case changes; (2) very frequently the tools we test will find random false anomalies, but will not find the right ones - and still will get high scores as the image as a whole is considered correctly classified.
+Unfortunately, such an approach is not very reliable due to several reasons, including: (1) when we have a limited number of test images (like 20), the scores will vary a lot (like $\Delta$ =5%) when just one case changes; (2) very frequently the tools we test will find random false anomalies, but will not find the right ones - and still will get high scores as the image as a whole is considered correctly classified.
 Thus, it may be tempting to use annotated anomaly regions and calculate the per-pixel scores.
 However, this would be too fine-grained.
 For anomaly detection tasks we do not expect the tools to be necessarily very accurate in terms of the location of defects.
 Individual pixels do not matter much.
 Instead, we expect that the anomalies are detected "more or less" at the right locations.
-As a matter of fact, some tools which are not very accurate in general (especially those based on auto-encoders) will produce relatively accurate outlines for the anomalies they find, while the methods based on one-class classification will usually perform better in general, but the outlines they produce will be blurred, too thin or too thick.
+As a matter of fact, some tools which are not very accurate in general (especially those based on auto-encoders) will produce relatively accurate outlines for the anomalies for the anomalies they produce will be blurred, too thin or too thick.